 Brooklyn Children’s Museum

 Bring your toddlers or young children to the Brooklyn Children’s Museum!
 Located in a primarily residential neighborhood near Prospect Park, this hidden gem has lots of fun exhibits to inspire your children.
 Enjoy touch, sound, and sight exercises at permanent installations like The Sensory Room.
 Or, visit The Nest, an outdoor climbing structure located on the museum’s terrace.
 Featuring water, sand, and other sensory games, there’s even a Totally Tots section for the museum’s tiniest visitors.
-Kids can also learn about the environment and local animals in the area at the Science Inquiry Center.
-Plus, families can also enjoy a temporary maze exhibition on the second floor right now.
-The Brooklyn Children’s Museum also hosts a range of programs for all ages.
+The Brooklyn Children’s Museum also hosts various programs for all ages.
 Try your hand at Making Art in the Color Lab to inspire your little budding creative!

 Pay What You Wish: The Brooklyn Children’s Museum offers pay-what-you-wish hours every Thursday from 2 pm to 5 pm.
 Kids under twelve months always enter for free.
 Check the website for more details.